Biography

 • President of eSafety Aware (2007-2009) a public-private partnership launched by the European Commission to promote crash avoidance systems in the European Union.

-• Chairman of the Global Road Safety Facility (2010 to 2012) hosted by the World Bank which co-finances and co-ordinates road injury prevention activities of the multilateral development banks.
+• Chairman of the World Bank’s Global Road Safety Facility (2010 to 2012) which co-finances and co-ordinates road injury prevention activities of the multilateral development banks.

 • Founding co-Chair in 2009 of the Global Fuel Economy Initiative in partnership with the UN Environment Programme, the International Energy Agency, and the International Transport Forum.